 Give your app a unique name and add an optional description.

 Create a homepage URL by combining your domain and app name in the following structure: http(s)://<your-domain>/apps/<your-github-app-name

 Copy URLs from Jira to GitHub

-Specify your permissions and subscriptions in GitHub
+Grant permissions in GitHub

-Add the following organizational permission: Members (read-only).
+Add the following organizational permission:

-Submit GitHub app details
+Submit app details in GitHub

 Review all the fields in your GitHub app form.

 Select Create GitHub App to save and submit your app.